Miscellaneous

 Thus, Pentecostalism developed into an international missionary effort almost immediately.
 The movement spread first among ethnic communities in North America and was quickly transferred to Europe.
 They were joined in 1914 by Assemblies of God missionaries.

-READ: What is the best wisdom?
+READ: What is the purpose of a motel?

 Where did the charismatic movement start?